ComfortJet: RJ Berliner

 Trial runs including the Afmpz control car have begun on this service.
 The control car however is not yet used to drive, but only pulled as a standard carriage, and a Siemens Vectron is coupled to the front of the set.

-Only the IC Ostravan services not marked Ex1, stopping only at the stops listed above feature comfortJet trainsets.
+This service was previously an EuroCity (EC) service, but has been recategorised to the Railjet class since the introduction of the ComfortJet railsets.